3 Artists On How Creativity Defines Them

 Advertisement

 Her journey into professional art-making was a winding one, and she traced a path through art therapy and psychology before getting to where she is today.
-She attended art school but something about it seemed to suck all the joy out of creating and for a time she stopped making work altogether.
-It was only when she began to reflect on how sharing her work online had the power to touch other people that she turned her attention back towards it.
+She attended art school, but something about it seemed to suck all the joy out of creating; for a time she stopped making work altogether.
+It was only when she began to reflect on how sharing her work online had the power to touch other people that she turned her attention back toward it.

 “